top of page

 Specialties: EMDR, Trauma Processing, PCIT, Nature Based Therapy, Collaborative Problem Solving, Attachment Based Therapy, Narrative Therapy, CBT, Art Therapy, Mindfulness Based Therapy, Person-Centered, Polyvagal/Neurobiology, LGBTQ support, Parent/Caregiver Coaching

-Jamie Watson, LMFT, RPT-S™ (she/her), has over 15 years of experience as a therapist, clinical supervisor, educator, and program director.
-Jamie brings a creative, compassionate, and systems-oriented approach to her work.
-Her clinical expertise is rooted in child, youth, and family therapy, with a specialization in supporting neurodivergent children and those with developmental differences.
-In addition to her work with children, she has extensive experience working with parents, couples, and adults across the lifespan, allowing her to hold a whole-system perspective in both clinical and supervisory settings.
+Jamie Watson, LMFT, RPT-S™ (she/her) has over 15 years of experience as a therapist, clinical supervisor, educator, and program director.
+She brings a warm, creative, and systems-oriented approach to her work, grounded in deep respect for children, families, and the relationships that shape them.
+Jamie’s clinical practice centers on child, youth, and family therapy, with a particular passion for supporting neurodivergent children and those with developmental differences in ways that honor their strengths, autonomy, and unique ways of experiencing the world.

 Deeply engaged in the professional community, Jamie has served on the board of the Oregon Association for Play Therapy (ORAPT) for over a decade, including multiple terms as President, and currently serves as Secretary.
 Nationally, she contributes to the field through her work on the Association for Play Therapy’s Ethics and Practice Guidelines Committee.